grst/grst.github.io/_posts/projects/2014-08-06-hello-world.md

 title: Hello World!
 ---
 {% include JB/setup %}
 I finally managed to set up my new website using [Jekyll and Bootstrap](http://jekyllbootstrap.com/).
 This allows me to maintain my website in a quite hackish way: I can write all entries and blogposts on the console in vi using pure markdown.
-The markdown is then compiled to a static html site.
-The article by [Mike Greiling](http://pixelcog.com/blog/2013/jekyll-from-scratch-core-architecture/) was a great help while creating the site.
+The markdown is then compiled to a static html site.<!--more--> The article by [Mike Greiling](http://pixelcog.com/blog/2013/jekyll-from-scratch-core-architecture/) was a great help while creating the site.

 {% comment %}
 ## Issues I encountered